dsagman/picat/picat.md

 ## Appendix:  Things I Still Don't Fully Understand

 The Picat manual can be terse and doesn't provide examples for everything.
-Here's some commands I don't know how to use.
+Here's some commands I don't know how to use or where I felt the documentation could have been better.

 - `reduce` I think this is a functional `fold`, but have not been able to make it work.
 - `acyclic_term` "This predicate is true if Term is acyclic, meaning that Term does not contain itself."
 I don't know what this means or when I would use it.